nasrin-mirzayi/world-explorer/README.md

 # world-explorer
-world explorer is a next.js projects. used taiwindcss for styling focused on api fetchind and dynamic servers. in this project user can see country, view details and enjoy a simple navigate pages.
+world explorer is a next.js project. focused on fetching api and dynamic servers. in this project users can see country, search a country by name,view details and enjoy  simple navigate pages.
 --
-used layout. include of navbar,meta data , children and footer avaliable on evey page.
+layout (nav, children, footer, metadata) style ---> tailwindcss page.tsx ---> main page

 ---
--features:
+Features:

 -app router
 -file bsed routing
 -dynamic routes